robbins/robbins.page-site/content/posts/accessing-uart-ports-on-android-phones/index.md

 Let's check out Sony's guide and see where the UART pins are.
 Did we get lucky with a phone that has them on the SD card?
 Unfortunately not - we only get this image, which isn't very descriptive, and no shot of the board.
 Time for a teardown!

-{{ resize_image(path="XA2-UART-illustration_23_03_2023.png", height = 400, width=100, op="fit_height", caption="The UART location") }}
+{{ figure(src="XA2-UART-illustration_23_03_2023.png", width=300, height=50, caption="UART ports") }}

 The back plastic cover comes off fairly easily with a heatgun, revealing the inside of the phone.
 Make sure not to pull to hard as the fingerprint sensor ribbon cable is still connected.
-{{ resize_image(path="xa2_back_cover_straight.jpg", height = 400, width=100, op="fit_height", caption="The back cover partially removed") }}
+{{ figure(src="xa2_back_cover_straight.jpg", width=300, height=50, caption="The back cover partially removed") }}

 Next, there's just 3 screws to remove the plastic cover over the PCB:
-{{ resize_image(path="xa2_back_no_cover.jpg", height = 400, width=100, op="fit_height", caption="The back cover partially removed") }}
+{{ figure(src="xa2_back_no_cover.jpg", width=300, height=50, caption="The back cover partially removed") }}

 Do you see the UART pins?
-Me neither.
+Me neither - let's zoom in.
 They're right here, labelled TX and RX, on the left side:
-{{ resize_image(path="./xa2_uart_closeup.jpg", height = 400, width=100, op="fit_height", caption="Closeup of the UART TX and RX pins") }}
+{{ figure(src="./xa2_uart_closeup.jpg", width=300, height=50, caption="Closeup of the UART TX/RX pins") }}

-Luckily they're not as small as the 8 JTAG pins are right above them.
+Luckily they're not as small as the 8 (presumably) JTAG pins right above them.

 # Soldering
 The first attempt at soldering some cut up breadboard jumper wires failed as it was hard to get the wires to actually stick to the pads.
-After buying some 26-AWG solid core wire
-(and using some hot glue) the second attempt went much better:
+After buying some 26-AWG wire (which was still too large) and using some hot glue, the second attempt went much better:

-{{ resize_image(path="./xa2_solder_closeup.jpg", height = 400, width=100, op="fit_height", caption="Closeup of the UART TX and RX pins") }}
+{{ figure(src="./xa2_solder_closeup.jpg", width=300, height=50, caption="Wires sucessfully soldered") }}

 # Reading the data
-Now, all we have to do is make use of the electricity flowing down these wires.
+Now, all we have to do is make use of the signals on these wires.
 Sony recommends soldering a connector to the board and using a USB-to-UART adapter, but I didn't have one and didn't want to wait for one to arrive.
-But I do have an ESP32 with some GPIO pins.
-Can I use those and (one of the 3) onboard UART controllers to read the information?
-Turns out, yes!
+But I do have an ESP32 with some GPIO pins, and I know it has a UART peripheral.
 ESP-IDF's UART API is simple to use, and we only need a few lines of code.

 ```c
 #include <stdio.h>